mdanishshaikh/employee/README.md

 # employee
-Employee Database

-This is made using MEAN stack
+Employee Database using MEAN stack.
-Majorly Used Angular Node
-Also used MongoDB and Postman for database
+Created Used Angular and Node.js additionally Express (and CORS npm) Also used MongoDB and Postman for database and Materialze for CSS
-For CSS - Materialze